-Women's Founders Day awards luncheon: The Atlantic City Club of the National Association of Negro Business and Professional Women's Clubs will host its annual luncheon beginning at noon Saturday at Atlantic City Country Club, 1 Leo Fraser Drive, Northfield.
-The event is the group's major fundraiser and proceeds benefit the scholarship program and community support programs.
-Tickets are \$50.
-For information, call 609-645-2239.
+Women's Founders Day for entries in the first-ever awards luncheon: The ArtsTank placemaking Atlantic City Club of the grant competition.
+Municipalities in Atlantic, Burling-National Association of Negro Business and ton, Camden, Cape May, Professional Women's Cumberland, Gloucester, Clubs will host its annual Ocean and Salem counties luncheon beginning at are invited to apply.
+Placenoon Saturday at Atlantic making uses arts, history City Country Club, 1 Leo and culture to engage a Fraser Drive, Northfield. community in addressing a local challenge.
+The win-The event is the group's major fundraiser and proning municipality will ceeds benefit the scholarreceive \$5,000.
+Letters of ship program and commuintent are due by March 8, nity support programs. followed by a completed Tickets are \$50.
+For inforapplication by April 1.
+For mation, call 609-645-2239. information, visit sjca.net/